 A lot of times when starting a new Grails project (or any new project, for that matter), there is a lot of work done on user authentication and registration, role definition and permissions, and managing the authentication flow.

-When developing for the web, many people use Google Analytics to track, you guessed it, analytical data about users.
+Google Analytics to track, you guessed it, analytical data about users.
 While the tool is great at what it does, one problem that consistently comes up is the need to keep development analytics from being tracked.

 Amazon recommends using a properties file to supply AWS credentials to your Java application, and while this is generally the most appropriate way to do it, what happens if you want to dynamically connect to different AWS accounts, or for whatever reason you need to provide the credentials in code?